Hezbollah arms suspect gets life in Nigeria, two others freed

 Judge Adeniyi Ademola struck out all terrorism charges against the men on lack of evidence, noting that being a member of Hezbollah was not enough to be so accused.

-"Hezbollah is not an international terrorist organization in Nigeria.
+"Hezbollah is not an international terrorist organisation in Nigeria.
 There is no evidence that the ... accused received training in preparation for terrorist acts," as the prosecution alleged, he said.

 Secret service agents arrested Mustapha Fawaz, Abdullah Tahini, Talal Ahmad Roda and Hussain Nurudeen Kossdi between May 16 and May 28.